 With restrictions in place, things can get complicated quickly.
 Proper fund accounting ensures everything remains in check and nothing is misused.
 Since each fund acts like its own entity, each account will maintain a record of the specific fund’s:

 The easiest way to keep track of your nonprofit’s distinct funds is by using a fund accounting system.
-Most of these systems will designate the net assets of funds as unrestricted, temporarily restricted, or permanently restricted.
+Most fund accounting systems will group all your categories of net assets into one of the three designations including: unrestricted, temporarily restricted, and permanently restricted.
+Nonprofits can then use these categories to meet GAAP and FASB 116/117 regulations.

 Often times, the restrictions of funds from grants are clearly and explicitly defined.
 However, things can get a bit muddled when requesting donations from individuals.
 In some cases, a donor will include the restrictions for their gift in writing, such as through a letter, an agreement, or in their will.

-With reliable revenue streams and a well-organized fund accounting system in place, your nonprofit will be ready to fulfill its mission and further its impact.
+Once you choose and set up a fund accounting system for your nonprofit, you’ll need to ensure there are plenty of funds coming in.
+Then, with reliable revenue streams and a well-organized fund accounting system in place, your nonprofit will be well on its way to furthering its mission and its impact.

-iWave offers fully customizable fundraising solutions to amplify your nonprofit’s financial success.
+iWave offers fully customizable fundraising solutions that can amplify your nonprofit’s financial success.
 Along with that, we provide personalized onboarding and unlimited support, so you’ll always have help when you need it.
 Contact us to schedule your free demo or to get an assessment today!